Dubez/CS-571/README.md

-# Just a repo containing assignments for CS-571.
+# Just a repo for CS-571 assignments.